openstack/kolla/doc/quickstart.rst

 OpenStack uses healthcheck timers which run off wall-clock time rather then starting a timer and expring the timer, encoding the expiration in the message contents.
 In some cases, this timer interval can be on the order of 60 seconds.
-For OpenStack to Operate correctly with these tight health-check timer intervals,  the Kolla community highly recommends running the ntpd service on all deployment targets.
-To install, start, and enable ntp on CentOS execute the following:
+For OpenStack to operate correctly with these tight health-check timer intervals,  the Kolla community highly recommends running the ntpd service on all deployment targets.
+To install, start, and enable ntp execute the following:

 ::

+    # Centos 7
     yum -y install ntp
-    chkconfig ntpd enable
+    systemctl enable ntpd
-    service ntpd start
+    systemctl start ntpd

+    # Ubuntu
+    sudo apt-get install ntp

 Libvirt is started by default on many operating systems.
 Please disable libvirt on any machines that will be deployment targets.
 Only one copy of libvirt may be running at a time.

 ::